apache/sis-site/source/epsg.md

 (basically the constants enumerated in the [`CommonCRS`](apidocs/org/apache/sis/referencing/CommonCRS.html) Java class) unless full definitions are provided in _Well Known Text_ (WKT) or _Geographic Markup Language_ (GML) formats.
-Furthermore, coordinate operations between any given pair of CRS may be less accurate and their domains of validity may be unspecified if Apache {{% SIS %}} can not query EPSG.
+Furthermore, coordinate operations between any given pair of CRS may be less accurate and their domains of validity may be unspecified if Apache {{% SIS %}} cannot query EPSG.

 The EPSG geodetic dataset is not distributed with Apache {{% SIS %}} because the [EPSG terms of use][EPSG-ToU] are incompatible with Apache license.
 The following items are quoted from those terms of use: